The next cohort for the Certificate of Translation and Interpreting will begin in Fall 2018. There will not be a Spring 2018 cohort.

-The Certificate in Translation & Interpreting (TRIN) is a non-credit certificate program offered jointly by the Office of Professional & Continuing Studies and the Department of Languages & Cultures.
+The Certificate in Translation & Interpreting (TRIN) is a non-credit certificate program offered by the Department of Languages & Cultures.
 It is designed for fully bilingual students who are interested in learning techniques and codes of practice in the fields of Spanish/English, English/Spanish translation and interpreting in legal and/or healthcare settings.

 The certificate is either a 5 course, 15 credits (Healthcare OR Legal translation) program or a 7 course, 21 credits (combination Healthcare AND Legal Translation) continuing education program.
 Students are awarded three continuing education units (CEUs) for each course that they complete.
 Students can choose between the smaller concentrated certificate in either Healthcare or Legal Translation & Interpreting or the combined Healthcare and Legal Certificate in Translation & Interpreting.